Community Health > Disease Prevention > Respiratory Illness

 RSV

-RSV is a highly contagious illness that usually causes mild, cold-like symptoms.
-Most people recover in a weekor two, but for some babies and certain adults RSV can be dangerous.
+Most people recover from mild, cold-like symptoms in a week or two, but for some babies and certain adults RSV can be dangerous.
+RSV infection is the leading cause of hospitalization in US infants.

 Artboard 1 copy 11